 1.4 User shall not be permitted to delete modules through the website

-1.5 Notifications of high priority security entries shall be sent to Webhooks
+1.5 Notifications of high priority security entries shall be sent to PureCloud Webhooks

 The following are our non-functional requirements for the security dashboard.
 We need a system with fast response time.
 We also want to be able to have seemingly instantaneous updates of database tables whenever valid information is received by the system.
 Along with this, the system must run continuously and provide fast feedback to users on requested modules.
-Lastly the database has to be expandable since every new module will create tables in the database.
+Lastly the database must be expandable since every new module will create tables in the database.

 Non-Functional Requirements